ninabarzh/broomstick/content/posts/multi-lingual-search.md

 Lunr.js doesn’t handle every language with equal elegance, and Turkish and Dutch are prime examples.
 Turkish is agglutinative and context-sensitive, making its tokenisation notoriously tricky.
 The default stemmer can lead to wildly inaccurate search matches or no matches at all.
 Dutch, for its part, suffers from compound words and over-aggressive stemming.
 Searching for "veilig" (safe) might unhelpfully also return pages about "veiligheidscamera" (security camera), even when the original word wasn’t mentioned.

 If these languages are essential to your site, consider tweaking the tokenizer or disabling stemming entirely.
 You may get more predictable results using `this.pipeline.remove(lunr.stemmer)` after loading the language plugin.
 Or consider preprocessing the content to break down compound words.
-For now, accept that precision in these languages is an ongoing compromise — not your fault, just linguistics being awkward.
+For now, accept that precision in these languages is an ongoing compromise, not your fault, just linguistics being awkward.

 ---